How and Why Integrate Zoom Video Conferencing SDK in Your Website or App

 Telehealth offers better access to specialists, less time in the waiting room, eliminates travel, and provides on-demand services, giving better healthcare access, especially in rural areas.
 Both consumers and capital have gotten a taste, so telehealth is here to stay for good.

 HIPAA Telmed, a product made by Softermii, is an excellent case in this space built around video.
-Harnessing the power of the best WebRTC media server, our team put together a web app that works on desktop and mobile.
+Harnessing the power of the best WebRTC media server, our team developed a web app that works on desktop and mobile.
 Today, HIPAA Telmed is a unique product and is widely adopted worldwide.

 PetRealTime, another project we worked on, aims to bring the same benefits to veterinarians and their patients.
 Hosting video communications in-app allows you to achieve the necessary level of security.
 It is all not to mention the superior analytical insights gained by the app’s team.